Geetha63/MS-Teams-Scripts/TeamsLicenseStatusForEachTenantUser/README.md

 # Description

-This script will check each Tenant user license and MicrosotTeams subscription.
-If assigned license ia in disabled mode script will enable it.
-If user don’t have any of teams license it will print the user name in output file
+This script will check each tenant user license and MicrosotTeams subscription.
+If assigned license is in disabled mode, script will enable it.
+If user don’t have any of Teams license it will print the user name in output file

 # Prerequisites

 [Create new Azure App](https://docs.microsoft.com/en-us/graph/auth-register-app-v2)

 [How to apply permissions](https://docs.microsoft.com/en-us/graph/notifications-integration-app-registration) to your newly created App

+Please collect client id, client secret from created Azure App and tenant id from Azure portal

 #### Required Permissions